codeceptjs/CodeceptJS/README.md

 ### Before/After

-Common preperation steps like opening a web page, logging in a user, can be placed in `Before` or `Background`:
+Common preparation steps like opening a web page, logging in a user, can be placed in `Before` or `Background`:

 ```js
 Feature('CodeceptJS Demonstration');